 You may qualify for a food poisoning lawsuit if:

-- You consumed contaminated food in Tennessee
+- You consumed contaminated food in Tennessee.

-- You experienced serious symptoms including vomiting, diarrhea, fever, or other significant health issues
+- You experienced serious symptoms including vomiting, diarrhea, fever, or other significant health issues.

-- The illness required medical treatment or hospitalization
+- The illness required medical treatment or hospitalization.

-- You can provide medical documentation linking your illness to contaminated food
+- You can provide medical documentation linking your illness to contaminated food.

 Evidence Required for a Tennessee Food Poisoning Lawsuit

-In a food poisoning lawsuit, presenting evidence is fundamental to substantiate the defendant's negligence.
-This evidence may include:
+In a food poisoning lawsuit, presenting evidence is fundamental to substantiate the defendant’s negligence.

 - Medical records